Getting started with data analysis#

 • SQL (Postgresql, MySQL, Oracle, MariaDB, etc.)

-For a full list of supported file formats and other features, see the official pandas documentation and reference guide [5].
+For a full list of supported file formats and other features, please refer to the official pandas documentation and reference guide [5].

 In pandas, table-like data are stored in two-dimensional DataFrame objects with labeled rows and columns.
-The pandas DataFrame was originally inspired by data frames that are in-built in the R programming language.
-You can think of the pandas DataFrame as a programmable spreadsheet.
-One-dimensional sequences of values are stored in pandas Series.
-One row or one column in a pandas DataFrame is actually a pandas Series.
+The pandas DataFrame was originally inspired by data frames that are in the R programming language.
+You can think of a DataFrame in pandas as a programmable spreadsheet.
+One-dimensional sequences of values are stored as a pandas Series.
+A single row or column in a pandas DataFrame is actually a pandas Series.
 You can think of a pandas Series as a clever list.
 These pandas structures incorporate a number of things we’ve already encountered earlier in this book, such as indices, data stored in a collection, and data types.

 Figure 3.1.
-Illustration of pandas DaraFrame and pandas Series data structures.
-Pandas DataFrame is a 2-dimensional data structure used for storing and mainpulating table-like data (data with rows and columns).
-Pandas Series is a 1-dimensional data structure used for storing and manipulating an sequence of values.
+Illustration of the and data structures.
+A is a two-dimensional data structure used for storing and manipulating table-like data (data with rows and columns).
+A is a one-dimensional data structure used for storing and manipulating a sequence of values.

 Figure 3.1.
-Illustration of pandas DaraFrame and pandas Series data structures.
-Pandas DataFrame is a 2-dimensional data structure used for storing and mainpulating table-like data (data with rows and columns).
-Pandas Series is a 1-dimensional data structure used for storing and manipulating an sequence of values.
+Illustration of the pandas DataFrame and Series data structures.
+A pandas DataFrame is a two-dimensional data structure used for storing and manipulating table-like data (data with rows and columns).
+A pandas Series is a one-dimensional data structure used for storing and manipulating a sequence of values.

-As you can see from Figure 3.1, both the DataFrame and Series in pandas have an index that can be used to select values, but they also have column labels to identify columns in DataFrames.
-In the next sections, we will use many of these features to explore real-world data and learn some useful data analysis procedures.
-For a comprehensive overview of pandas data structures, we recommend you to have a look at pandas online documentation about data structures [6] as well as Chapter 5 in McKinney, 2017.
+As you can see from Figure 3.1, both the DataFrame and Series in pandas have an index that can be used to select values, but DataFrame objects also have labels to identify columns.
+In the following sections, we will use many of these features to explore real-world data and learn some handy data analysis procedures using pandas.
+For a comprehensive overview of pandas data structures, we recommend you have a look at the pandas online documentation about data structures [6] as well as Chapter 5 in McKinney, 2022.

 Reading tabular data#

-In the following sections, we will learn how to read data from a text file (“Kumpula-June-2016-w-metadata.txt”) which contains weather observations from Kumpula, Helsinki (Finland).
-The data were retrieved from NOAA climate database [7] and it contains observed daily mean, minimum, and maximum temperatures from June 2016, recorded by a weather observation station in Kumpula.
-The file includes altogether 30 rows of observations (one per day).
-The first fifteen rows in the file look like following:
+In the following sections, we will learn how to read data from a text file (data/kumpula-summer-2024.txt), which contains weather observations from the Kumpula neighborhood in Helsinki, Finland.
+The data were retrieved from Finnish Meteorlogical Institute’s data service [7] and it contains observed daily temperatures recorded at two times during the day (TEMP1: 10 a.m.; TEMP2: 2:00 p.m.), as well as the minimum and maximum temperatures from Summer 2024 (June 1st - August 31st, 2024) recorded by the Kumpula weather observation station in Helsinki.
+The date is stored in the YEARMODA column, where the first four numbers record the year, the next two represent the month, and the final two digits are for the day in the month.
+The file includes 92 rows of observations (one per day).
+The first fifteen rows in the file look like the following:

 # Data processing: Extracted temperatures from raw data file, converted to